dCache/dcache-book2/config-ReplicaManager.md

 By default the pool group named `ResilientPools` is used for replication.

-To use another pool group defined in `` for replication, please specify the group name in the `etc/dcache.conf` file.
+To use another pool group defined in **/var/lib/dcache/config/poolmanager.conf** for replication, please specify the group name in the **etc/dcache.conf** file.

-    replica.poolgroup=NameOfResilientPoolGroup.
+    replica.poolgroup=<NameOfResilientPoolGroup>.

-Operation
+OPERATION
 =========

-When a file is transfered into DCACHE its replica is copied into one of the pools.
+When a file is transfered into dCache its replica is copied into one of the pools.
 Since this is the only replica and normally the required range is higher (e.g., by default at least 2 and at most 3), this file will be replicated to other pools.

 When some pools go down, the replica count for the files in these pools may fall below the valid range and these files will be replicated.
-Replicas of the file with replica count below the valid range and which need replication are called deficient replicas.
+Replicas of the file with replica count below the valid range and which need replication are called *deficient* replicas.

 Later on some of the failed pools can come up and bring online more valid replicas.
-If there are too many replicas for some file these extra replicas are called redundant replicas and they will be “reduced”.
+If there are too many replicas for some file these extra replicas are called *redundant* replicas and they will be “reduced”.
 Extra replicas will be deleted from pools.

-The REPLICA service counts the number of replicas for each file in the pools which can be used online (see Pool States below) and keeps the number of replicas within the valid range (`replica.limits.replicas.min`, `replica.limits.replicas.max`).
+The replica service counts the number of replicas for each file in the pools which can be used online (see Pool States below) and keeps the number of replicas within the valid range (`replica.limits.replicas.min, replica.limits.replicas.max`).

-Pool States
+POOL STATES
 -----------

 The possible states of a pool are `online`, `down`, `offline`, `offline-prepare` and `drainoff`.
 They can be set by the admin through the admin interface.
 (See [section\_title].)